eagleanurag/TSF-Internship/Optical Character Recognition/README.md

 ```
 After we’re done with the installation, it’s the time for us to try Tesseract to read the text from an image.

-I have this digitalized page of a book (“The big sleep”).